Fluuuegel/USTC-OS-Lab-2022/README.md

 + Lab4: three-back-up (1) and Log (1).

-I did the mutipipe and redirector in lab2 and three-back-up in lab4.
+I finished the mutipipe and redirector in lab2 and three-back-up in lab4.